 Adding online resources to the library

-To add online content to your Serviio library, open the console and select Library / Online tab.
+To add online content to your Serviio library, open the console and select Library / Online sources in the menu.
 Click Add button and select the Source Type (feed, live stream, web resource).
 Make sure to get this right otherwise your content will not appear or will not play correctly.

 Now enter Source URL, and type of media the resource provides.
 You can optionally enter Display name (value showed on the device when browsing, defaults to either feed name or source URL) and Thumbnail URL (only available for live streams, includes address of an image you want to see when browsing the live stream on your device).

-The easier option is to click on a ServiioLink, which will prefill all the above fields for you.
-You can also pre-fill the fields by copying a ServiioLink into your clipboard before adding the resource.
+The easier option is to use a ServiioLink, which will prefill all the above fields for you.

 Another option is to import online resource file (as previously exported by clicking the Export button).
 That will add resources from the export .sob file to your Console.